Orange066/EndmemberNet/software/README.md

         main.exe
 ```

 In the `software/camera` folder, you can use a Princeton camera to capture fluorescence images and perform real-time unmixing, provided you **install the LightField software and set the `LIGHTFIELD_ROOT` environment variable**.
+The imaging setup is described in the [imaging documentation](../imaging/README.md).

 If the `LIGHTFIELD_ROOT` path is not set, you can run the `main.exe` file in the `software/example` folder and click **Use Example** and **Extract Spectrum** to view the example unmixing results from our paper.